jaya/ridely-php-backend-test/backend/services/ridely-service/README.md

 ### Load Tests
 The main project have more tests, in special load tests managed by the artillery, maybe you can take a look here:
 [load-tests](../../../tests/load-tests)

+## TODO List
+There are pending improvements to be done such as:
+ - UUID for endpoints
+ - CORS revision
+ - etc

+> Note: The full project TODO list is here: [TODO.md](../../../docs/TODO.md)